-Although these risk factors increase a person's risk, they do not necessarily cause the
+Although these risk factors increase your risk, they do not necessarily cause the

 disease.
-Some people with one or more risk factors never develop the disease,
+Some people with 1 or more risk factors never develop the disease.
+Other

-while others develop the disease and have no known risk factors.
-Knowing your risk factors to any disease can help to guide you into the appropriate actions, including
+people have the disease and have no known risk factors.
+Knowing your risk factors

+for any disease can help guide you to take appropriate actions.
+This includes changing

 How can risk factors be medically managed?

-Medical management of vascular conditions most often includes management of modifiable
+Medical management of vascular conditions most often includes managing certain risk

-risk

 factors, such as diabetes, hyperlipidemia, smoking, and high blood pressure.
+Here’s

-Diabetes alone, without the other risk factors, accelerates the rate of atherosclerosis
+Diabetes alone, without the other risk factors, speeds up the rate of atherosclerosis

-blood glucose levels in the range of 70 mg/dl to 130 mg/dl before meals.
-The ADA also
+and stroke.
+Your blood glucose levels should be in the range of 70 mg/dL to 130 mg/dL

 What is hemoglobin A1c?